Indreshkashyap/Java/README.md

 # Java-codes
-This is My 1st Java Program
+This is My First Java Program

 **Compile-   javac helloworld.java**

-**Execute-   java HelloWorld(if class is public then class name is case sensitive)
+**Execute-   java HelloWorld(if class is public then class name is case sensitive)**